 First Aid Training

 Our First Aid Director is trained in CPR and First Aid.
-The first Aid Director is always on site.
+The First Aid Director is always onsite for summer camps.
 In addition, most of our Lead Instructors are also first aid and CPR certified.
 All of our staff are trained to respond to an emergency by following our emergency action plan.
 Each Lead Instructor carries a first aid kit to address minor health needs in the field.
 Serious injuries and illnesses are handled by calling parents or calling 911 if needed.
 We also have a camp doctor on call to advise us on medical situations and protocol.